pliphd/Actigraphy/README.md

 The cloning process of the repositories take less than 10 seconds to finish with a morden common bandwith internet connection.
 It just takes several clicks to set up the path in MATLAB.

-To run *ezActi2*, you can type:
+To run *ezActi*, you can type:

 ```
-ezActi2
+ezActi3
 ```

 in MATLAB command window.
 The App will pop out if the above steps are successfully done.